eclipse-sumo/sumo/docs/web/docs/Simulation/Output/SSM_Device.md

 junction:junctionID2
 ...
 ```
 The edges adjoining the given junctions and the given edges are used to measure the conflicts.
-Only conflicts occuring at these edges are measured and outputed.
+Only conflicts occurring at these edges are measured and outputted.

 ## TraCI